ApryllForever/Rummage/README.md

 This way, you can use this to add rummageable tiles anywhere there is a tile in the buildings layer!

-So, to use this for your mod you are releasing, you will add the information to your content patcher and to the RummageData.JSON file.
-You can either put the code in your mod, or else, you can reference my mod from your CP and use it as a dependency.
+So, to use this for your mod you are releasing, you will add the information to your content patcher and to the RummageData.JSON file, and use the mod files with your release.
+Please credit me.
 Cheers!